frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/healthcare/lab_test_template.md

 ### 1.4 Grouped Result Format

 A grouped result format is used to create a Lab Test result as a group of other tests or events eg: Complete Haemogram.
 The Complete haemogram test is a group of tests performed on a sample of blood.
 Haemogram serves as a broad screening panel that checks for the presence of any diseases and infections in the body.
 Haemogram tests mainly the three components of blood:

-- The haemoglobin test is often used to check for anemia, usually along with a hematocrit or as part of a complete blood count (CBC).
+- The hemoglobin test is often used to check for anemia, usually along with a hematocrit or as part of a complete blood count (CBC).
 - A DLC blood test is one that measures the percentage of every single type of WBCs in the body.
 - TLC is a test that determines the number of WBCs in our bodies.
 - Neutrophils (Event)